 The Citizen Promaster Aqualand JP2000-8E

-In 1994 I was 20, I was in my second year of Engineering, I had a Japanese hard tuned scooter (some of my mates, lucky them, had a motorcycle), and at the same time a diver's sport watch with an asymmetrical case and a strange protrusion on its left side was becoming all the rage in Italy: it was the Citizen Promaster Aqualand JP2000-8E.
+In 1994 I was 20, I was in my second year of Engineering, I had a Japanese tuned scooter (some of my mates, lucky them, had a motorcycle), and at the same time a diver's sport watch with an asymmetrical case and a strange protrusion on its left side was becoming all the rage in Italy: it was the Citizen Promaster Aqualand JP2000-8E.

 Even if I was studying engineering and technical subjects on a daily basis, at the time I never asked myself what that bump had to do with the watch itself; I was just eager to own one as it truly was one of the coolest accessories among teenagers, especially the older ones, so I decided to wrap one around my wrist too.
 I bought one, used it, abused it, and it even survived a small accident with a friend's bike and then one day, all of sudden as it is often the case with something you just buy as a fashion item, I placed it into a drawer and lost track of it for good.

 I am especially addressing divers, as the Citizen Promaster Aqualand JP2000-8E is not an everyday common water resistant timepiece but merely an ISO 6425 compliant wristwatch.
-I often underlined in my articles what the difference between a WR watch and an ISO certified one is, and I will never get tired of talking about the huge difference between the two, as I think it is one of those topics on which it is necessary to spend a bit more time.
+I often underlined on the pages of the magazine what the difference between a WR watch and an ISO certified one is, and I will never get tired of talking about the huge difference between the two, as I think it is one of those topics on which it is necessary to spend a bit more time.

-All those functions that Citizen has today turned analogic on a Depth Meter by providing a multi-level dial, were at the time partially displayed, as it was with the very first Altichron or Aerochron, on a small LCD display placed at 12.
+All those functions that Citizen has today turned analogic on a Depth Meter by providing a multi-level dial, were at the time partially displayed, as it was with the very first Altichron or Aerochron, on a small LCD display placed at 12 as it still is for example with a Citizen Promaster Super Sport JW0111-55E.
 Analog visualization is a matter of design as well as a functional choice, as information can be easily interpreted at a glance.

 It is hard to say whether or not it will be a collector's watch.
 However I'm quite sure that if Citizen would phase it out all of a sudden, its price on the second-hand market would immediately rise.
-I'm still looking for the original version, with gold accents, that I had and then lost, so if anyone is interested in trading it in, please leave a comment below and I would be very glad to take it into consideration.
+I'm still looking for the original version, with gold accents on bezel, crown and sensore, that I had and then lost, so I'm currently looking for a NOS on Ebay.